anrizal/donateacry-corpus/README.md

 This repository contains user-uploaded audio samples in their original, unmodified, unchecked form.
 The audio samples were uploaded using the Donate-a-cry mobile applications for Android and iOS.

 ## Using the files
-The database is published under the ODbL, see below.
-If you work with the corpus in any way, please drop us a line at hello@newparentsapps.com
+The database is published under the ODbL, see below. ~~If you work with the corpus in any way, please drop us a line at hello@newparentsapps.com~~ .
+We tried to contact the email mentioned in the parent repo, but it bounces.

 ## File naming convention
 The audio files should contain baby cry samples, with the corresponding tagging information encoded in the filenames.
 The samples were tagged by the contributors themselves.
 So here's how to parse the filenames.